Understanding ACL Tear: Why It Happens And What To Do Next

 Common Triggers For Knee Ligament Problems

-A leading cause of ACL tears occurs when an athlete pivots suddenly while their feet stay planted.
+A leading cause of ACL tears occurs when an athlete pivots suddenly while their feet are planted.
 This abrupt motion places excessive strain on the ligament, increasing the risk of injury.
 Sports like soccer, basketball, and football often involve rapid direction changes, making athletes more vulnerable to this type of stress on the knee.

 Falls